brontisaur/WhereTheSmallThingsAre/README.md

 Adrienne is a heavily autistic-coded character.

+### Sir Mouse (Supporting Character)

+A gruff and brusque mousefolk Paladin.

+### Alfred Worthpenny (Supporting Character)

+A good-hearted, slow, and oddly loyal catfolk scorcerer who is continually thinking about food.

+### Angelo Redsmith (Supporting Character)

+A laid-back but difficult to read human monk/fighter.

 ## Main Plot Thread

 The main plot thread is a parallel story.
 Adrienne's main plot thread directly informs the Small Things' plot and vice versa.
 Technically, most of Adrienne's plot takes place _within_ the small things plot, but because of story reasons the reader (or, well, Adrienne) does not have access to out-of-small-things dependencies explicitly.
 For this reason, it is useful to outline these parallel plots separately.